 Acupuncture uses chakras to achieve a therapeutic effect whereas the location of trigger points determines the placement of the treatment in dry needling.

 Injections versus Dry Needling…

 The process of injecting an analgesic medication like Lidocane or anti-inflammatory like Cortisone into a muscle is called wet needling.
 The process of dry needling does not use medication, and therefor, does not require a large needle.
 According to the research, the therapeutic effects of these two techniques are the same.

 Is it covered by insurance?

 If you have insurance that covers physical therapy treatment, it will cover this treatment.
 It is billed through the manual therapy code, which falls under the umbrella of covered services by Medicare and private insurance providers.
-We also have a self-pay structure to allow patients to continue with dry needling treatments with massage therapy treatments after their discharge from physical therapy.
+We also have a self-pay structure to allow patients to continue with dry needling treatments with myofascial release treatments after their discharge from physical therapy.

 How do I get more information?